EOSIO/eosio.cdt/docs/06_how-to-guides/10_compile/02_how-to-configure-cmake.md

 ## Overview

-This how-to guide provides instructions how to configure CMake.
+This guide provides instructions how to configure CMake.

 ## Before you begin